 Bring that do-good joy into your workplace by enabling charitable giving for your employees.
 We recommend building donations into your custom rewards catalog, allowing employees to vote for charities to fund, or sponsoring company volunteer days.

 Create a gratitude wall in a break room or common space — a cork board, whiteboard, or chalk wall where employees share what they’re thankful for, in and out of the workplace.
+Working remote?
+Create a #gratitude channel in Slack, or set aside the first five minutes of your weekly meeting for a gratitude check-in.

 This is a toughie.
 But it makes a world of difference.